* Just back from Cuba, brother says president recovering

 The government has been giving regular but terse updates on Chavez’s condition, the latest being that he is struggling with a severe lung infection after the operation.

-Perhaps more than anything, the silence from the normally garrulous leader famous for his lengthy diatribes has led many Venezuelans to conclude his 14-year rule is ending.
+The silence from the normally garrulous leader famous for his lengthy speeches has led many Venezuelans to conclude his 14-year rule is ending.

 “We are in the terrible situation of having to acknowledge there is today no government in Venezuela.
-Government is in Cuba, led by the Cubans, deciding what we do and what happens with our country,” said Machado.
+Government is in Cuba, led by the Cubans, deciding what we do and what happens with our country,” Machado said.

 Information Minister Ernesto Villegas urged Venezuelans to avoid being drawn into trouble.
 “An irresponsible minority are causing provocations to create a macabre show,” he said.